idaholab/moose/python/doc/content/python/peacock.md

 ## Input File Tab

 !style! halign=left
-The "Input File" tab (showm below) allows you to create and edit input files.
-You can automaticaly load an input file by passing it as an argument on the command-line, or you can use the "Open" button on the Input File tab.
+The "Input File" tab (shown below) allows you to create and edit input files.
+You can automatically load an input file by passing it as an argument on the command-line, or you can use the "Open" button on the Input File tab.
 !style-end!

 !media large_media/peacock/input_file_with_text_no_alpha.png